About The Body in the Casket:

 Ms. Page wrote her first mystery, The Body in the Belfry, in 1991, which was the Agatha Award winner for Best First Mystery Novel.
 The fifteenth in the series, The Body in the Snowdrift , won the 2006 Agatha Award for Best Mystery Novel.
 Ms. Page was also awarded the 2001 Agatha for Best Short Story for "The Would-Be Widower" in the Malice Domestic X collection (Avon Books).
 She was an Edgar nominee for her juvenile mystery, Christie & Company Down East.
 The Body in the Bonfire was an Agatha nominee in 2003.
 Page's short story, "The Two Mary's" was an Agatha nominee in 2004.
 The Body in the Lighthouse (2003) was one of three nominees for The Mary Higgins Clark Award.
 The Body in the Boudoir was a finalist in the 2013 Maine Literary Awards.
 Her series cookbook, Have Faith in Your Kitchen, was nominated for an Agatha in the non-fiction category, making her the only author to be nominated or win in all four Agatha categories.

-On Saturday, July 30th, from 10:30 to 12:30, Katherine Hall Page's books available for sale/signing will include her recent release, The Body in the Wardrobe, The Body in the Birches, the cookbook Have Faith in Your Kitchen, and more from her Faith Fairchild mystery series.
+On Saturday, July 21st, from 10:30 to 12:30, Katherine Hall Page's books available for sale/signing will include her most recent in the Faith Fairchild mystery series, The Body in the Casket, The Body in the Wardrobe, the cookbook Have Faith in Your Kitchen, and more from her Faith Fairchild mystery series.

 Katherine is the only author to win four categories of the Agatha Awards.
 The Agatha Awards, named for Agatha Christie, are literary awards for mystery and crime writers who write in the cozy mystery subgenre (i.e. closed setting, no sex or violence, amateur detective) awarded at an annual convention in Washington, D.C.